 What is a CANS?

 CANS is a certification for registered nurses, nurse practitioners, and physician assistant's in the field of aesthetic and cosmetics.
-The certification establishes the credentials of the provider, ensuring that they have the necessary training and background, not only as a provider but is skilled in the skincare field.
+The certification establishes the credentials of the provider, ensuring that they have the necessary training and background.

 For example, a CANS certified nurse may provide Botox injections to a patient or remove an unwanted tattoo from a patient's skin.
 For those looking to become a nurse, with your CANS certification, you'll have a lot of opportunities within the nursing field.
 It's not uncommon for a CANS to be employed by dermatologists, plastic surgeons, and other physicians that specialize in aesthetics.